hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

    scheduler.
 3. Add `REGOR_ARCH_NEURALAI` and the architecture factory entry.
 4. Add the Neural-AI memory and configuration object.
-5. Add initial MatMul and FullyConnected constraints and reject all other NPU operations.
+5. Add initial MatMul, FullyConnected, and constrained pointwise Conv2D constraints (`1x1`, stride 1, dilation 1, zero padding); reject other NPU operations.
 6. Keep frontend shapes and public bindings in NHWC or their original lower-rank contiguous order.